openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

 Destroy the ofThread.

-***warning:***
-	The destructor WILL NOT stop the thread or wait for the underlying Poco::Thread to finish.
+warning:The destructor WILL NOT stop the thread or wait for
+    the underlying Poco::Thread to finish.
 For threads that require the correct deallocation of resources, the user MUST call waitForThread(...); to ensure that the thread is stopped and the thread's resources are released.
     Improper release of resources or memory can lead to segementation faults and other errors.